benchmark-solutions/methadone/README.markdown

     });

-## Experimental/Advanced features ##

 ### Initialization Record ###

-This feature is not fully tested and may not correctly generate an IR on all applications.

 If application start time is critical for your deployed application, you can calculate an Initialization Record for your application offline, then include the generated ir.js file in your application's head tag to eliminate the overhead associated with startup overhead - providing the same speed-up a compilation step would provide, while preserving 1:1 code correspondence in the IDE and browser.

-If you would like to play with Initialization Record mode & provide feedback, simply follow these instructions (subject to change):
+Simply follow these instructions:

 1. Install Node.js & NPM

-2. Run 'npm bundle' to install the dependencies
+2. Run 'npm install'

 3. Run 'node node_src/preprocess.js' followed by a list of directories/files you want to analyze.

-4. Include the resulting script ir.js in your application's head tag, immediately after methadone.js
+4. Include the resulting script ir.js in your application's head tag, immediately after annotated.js

 5. Buckle your seatbelts (because a high performance sportscar is an appropriate metaphor for the loadtime speedup your application will experience)

+## Development ##

 ### Bootstrap ###

-Though it is currently larger & slower than the pure-js version, ongoing & future feature development will occur only on the self-hosted code, though the API for this version may change drastically before it replaces the pure-js version.
-If you would like to experiment with it, you can compile Methadone.js with the following command:
+If you would like to hack on Annotated.js, you can compile the code yourself with node.js:

-    cp extras/methadone.js .
+    cp lib/annotated.js .
-    node src_node/compile.js src_meth
+    node src_node/compile.js src_annotated

-This will overwrite the methadone.js in yoour project root with the compiled library.
-You can then use the resultant methadone.js to run the compilation again:
+This will overwrite the annotated.js in yoour project root with the precompiled library.
+You can then use the resultant annotated.js to run the compilation again:

-    node src_node/compile.js src_meth
+    node src_node/compile.js src_annotated

-Note that the compiler currently will not work correctly on most other applications, as it only recognizes a restricted subset of Methadone.js necessary for self-hosting
+Note that the compiler currently will not work correctly on most other applications, as it only recognizes a restricted subset of Annotated.js necessary for self-hosting